Fatima Jibrell: Anti-charcoal campaign

 Through Horn Relief, Jibrell mounted a successful campaign to salvage old-growth forests of acacia trees in the northeastern part of Somalia.
 These trees, which can grow up to 500 years old, were being cut down to make charcoal since this so-called "black gold" is highly in demand in the Arabian Peninsula, where the region's Bedouin tribes believe the acacia to be sacred.

 However, while being a relatively inexpensive fuel that meets a user's needs, the production of charcoal often leads to deforestation and desertification.
 As a way of addressing this problem, Jibrell and Horn Relief trained a group of adolescents to educate the public on the permanent damage that producing charcoal can create.

 In 1999, Horn Relief coordinated a peace march in the northeastern Puntland region of Somalia to put an end to the so-called "charcoal wars."
 As a result of Jibrell's lobbying and education efforts, the Puntland government in 2000 prohibited the exportation of charcoal.
 The government has also since enforced the ban, which has reportedly led to an 80% drop in exports of the product.

 Awards

 For her efforts environmental degradation and desertification, Jibrell has received a number of awards.
 In 2002, she was presented the Goldman Environmental Prize, the most prestigious grassroots environmental award.
 In 2008, she also won the National Geographic Society/Buffett Foundation Award for Leadership in Conservation.

-In 2014 Jibrell received the United Nations Environmental Programme (UNEP) Champions of the Earth award for her environmental conservation work.

-Additionally in 2016 Jibrell received the Takreem Award for Environmental Development and Sustainability.